Jake989/Python-exercises-from-book/Cats With Hats/README.md

 Write a program that simply outputs which cats have hats at the end.

-This took me 2 Hours.
+This took me 2 days